kubernetes/kubernetes/docs/proposals/loadbalancer-proposal.md

 ----

 ### Overview

-LoadBalancer is a commen resource provided by IaaS cloud provider, but currently kuberntes does not expose cloud LoadBalancer resource to users explicitly, we just use it implicitly by "Loadbalancer" type Service.
-We proposed to:
+Thie proposal aims to:

-* explicitly expose cloud loadbalancer to users.
+* introduce a first class API "LoadBalancer" so that user can create/update/delete a loadbalancer.
-* introduce `LoadbalancerClaim` mechanism to allow user to create, use, and delete loadbalancer in a convinent way.
+* introduce a first class API "LoadBalancerClaim" so that loadbalancer can be dynamically provisioned and "used" based on networking resource request.
-* introduce some networking resource types(such as bandwidth, iops) so that Ingress (and intranet l7 loadbalancing rules which may eventually be added) can request "how many networking resource I expected to use"
+* introduce some networking resource such as bandwidth and iops, so that Ingress can declare how many networking resource it request, and let k8s to schedule a loadbalancer for it.

 ### Background